Can Spain live up to expectations at Euro 2022?

 "Spain are the best football team in the world."

-Scotland women's boss Pedro Martinez Losa, who hails from Madrid, may well be biased, but she has seen close up just how good Spain are and why they are among the favourites to win the European Women's Championship.
+Scotland women's boss Pedro Martinez Losa, who hails from Madrid, may well be biased, but he has seen close up just how good Spain are and why they are among the favourites to win the European Women's Championship.

 Unbeaten in two years and with a squad packed full of Champions League winners, Spain have reason to hope this summer is the culmination of a rapid rise and the beginning of a spell of dominance.